-In this lesson you will create a year-over-year report using pivot table.
+In this Excel charting tutorial lesson, you will create a year-over-year report using a pivot table.
 You may need that for reports in Excel.
 Analysts will be especially happy because of that lesson.

 1. Select a cell in your data sheet.

 2. Go to Insert ribbon's tabb and click on Pivot Table.